mattdton/Somatic-shortV-nf/README.md

 The pipeline is written in Nextflow and uses Singularity/Docker to run containerised tools.

 There are two main steps to this workflow
-1. First step is to generate a large set of candidate somatic variants using the tool  [Mutect2](https://gatk.broadinstitute.org/hc/en-us/articles/360035531132).
+1. Generate a large set of candidate somatic variants using the tool [Mutect2](https://gatk.broadinstitute.org/hc/en-us/articles/360035531132).
-2. The next step is to filter the candidate variants to obtain a more confident set of somatic variant calls.
+2. Filter the candidate variants to obtain a more confident set of somatic variant calls.

 ## Diagram